sfc-gh-mkobel/hybrid-table-quickstart/README.md

 You may bulk load data into hybrid tables by copying from a data stage or other tables (that is, using CTAS, COPY, or INSERT INTO … SELECT).
 It is strongly recommended to bulk load data into a hybrid table using a CREATE TABLE … AS SELECT statement, as there are several optimizations which can only be applied to a data load as part of table creation.
 You need to define all keys, indexes, and constraints at the creation of a hybrid table.
 Bulk loading via INSERT or COPY is supported, but data loading is slower compared to CTAS, which could be 10 times faster, for large amounts of data and queries against freshly loaded data will be slower as well.

 First we have to create a [FILE FORMAT](https://docs.snowflake.com/en/sql-reference/sql/create-file-format) that describes a set of staged data to access or load into Snowflake tables and a [STAGE](https://docs.snowflake.com/en/user-guide/data-load-overview) which is a Snowflake object that points to a cloud storage location Snowflake can access to both ingest and query data.
-In this lab the data is stored in a publically accessible AWS S3 bucket which we are referencing when creating the Stage object.
+In this lab the data is stored in a publicly accessible AWS S3 bucket which we are referencing when creating the Stage object.

 ```sql
 -- Create a CSV file format named CSV_FORMAT